Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Conclusion

 \section{Conclusion}

-We have presented Neural Particle Automata (NPA), a framework that generalizes Neural Cellular Automata from fixed Eulerian grids to dynamic Lagrangian particle systems.
-By replacing grid-based convolutions with differentiable Smoothed Particle Hydrodynamics (SPH) operators and implementing them via custom CUDA kernels, we enable end-to-end training of self-organizing behaviors in continuous space.
+We have presented Neural Particle Automata (NPA), a framework that generalizes NCA from fixed Eulerian grids to dynamic Lagrangian particle systems.
+By replacing grid-based convolutions with differentiable SPH operators and implementing them via custom CUDA kernels, we enable end-to-end training of self-organizing dynamics in continuous space.
 We demonstrated that NPA can perform a variety of self-organizing tasks, including morphogenesis modeling, particle-based texture synthesis, and self-classifying point clouds.
-We also showed that the self-organizing behavior of NPA brings additional benefits such as perturbation robustness, controllable feature scale, generalization across particle resolutions, and support for multi-species interactions.
+We also showed that NPA model brings additional benefits such as perturbation robustness, controllable feature scale, generalization across particle resolutions, and support for multi-species interactions.

-\textbf{Limitations.} Several challenges emerged during our experiments.
+\paragraph{Limitations and future works.} Several challenges emerged during our experiments.
 First, NPA cannot merge or split particles; consequently, when the target region is small, particles become denser and SPH operations slow down.
-Second, NPA struggle to capture fine geometric and texture details, likely because of the inherent smoothing introduced by SPH operations.
-Finally, the learning dynamics are highly sensitive to hyperparameters.
-Although our configurations successfully suppress exploding gradients, the underlying causes of this sensitivity remain incompletely understood.
+This fixed particle count also limits the model's ability to capture fine geometric and texture details: regions that require higher resolution cannot recruit additional particles, while over-sampled regions cannot shed them.
+Second, NPA's gradient perceptions assume global Euclidean basis, limiting the model's generalization over rotations.
+Finally, the learning dynamics are sensitive to hyperparameters.
+These limitations suggest interesting future works, such as learning particle merging and splitting dynamics, rotation-invariant/equivariant architectures, and searching the optimal configurations.

+\paragraph{Applications.} Built upon mesh-free and local interactions, NPA have a wide range of applications.
+Because NPA directly process dynamic point data without meshing or conversion, the model can be used in tasks involving dynamic particles such as optimizing initial conditions for fluid simulations~\cite{dehnen2012improving}, and point-cloud denoising.
+NPA's local perception mechanism can be easily extended beyond Euclidean geometry, such as texture synthesis on manifolds~\cite{kim2025train}.
+Additionally, As a trainable self-organizing system, NPA can learn a desired behavior of distributed dynamic systems, such as display systems made of drones or crowds.